Pros and cons: 30-year mortgage vs. 15-year mortgage

 If you're leaning toward a 15-year term, be sure that you can still max out your retirement accounts and meet your other savings goals.
 If you can't, stick with the 30-year term.

-If retirement is still decades away, you are in a position to invest more aggressively.
+On the other hand, if retirement is still decades away, you are in a position to invest more aggressively.
 You should be able to ride out the volatility of relatively aggressive investments.

-If retirement is less than 15 years away, it might be a better to pay off the mortgage early for security and peace of mind.
+If retirement is less than 15 years away, it might be better to pay off the mortgage early for security and peace of mind.

 Many people are strongly averse to debt of any kind — and with good reason.
 Dave Ramsey is firmly in this camp, saying:

 Don't borrow money.
 Period.
 If I can't get you to postpone the purchase that long, I strongly suggest you save a down payment of 20 percent or more, choose a 15-year (or less) fixed-rate mortgage, and limit your monthly payment to 25 percent or less of your monthly take-home pay.